loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 Linear logic models the problems of shared and mutable data, both of which are of critical importance in system-level programming.

-System-Level Functional Language (SLFL) is a prototype #todo[is this correct?] of a language based on Girard's linear #todo[Should PLL be referenced here too?] logic created by Jean-Philippe Bernardy #todo[Is this a correct and clear message of reality?].
+System-Level Functional Language (SLFL) is a language based on Girard's linear logic #todo[Should PLL be referenced here too?] created by Jean-Philippe Bernardy #todo[correct?].
 SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for higher-level functional languages.

 == Pre-existing work in the literature